30th November 2021

 the antidote to Black Friday and Cyber Monday

-On Tuesday 1st December, we’re challenging you, your family and your workplace to pledge some time away from technology for #techtimeouttuesday.
-It's here to raise awareness of the impact of technology on mental health and productivity.
+On Tuesday 30th November, we’re challenging you, your friends and your workplace to pledge some time away from technology for #techtimeouttuesday.

-Whether it’s 10 minutes, 1 hour or a whole day, all you need to do is pledge your time and share the techtimeout image on Tuesday 1st December with your pledge to raise awareness of your techtimeout and inspire others to do the same.
+Whether it’s 10 minutes, 1 hour or a whole day, all you need to do is pledge your time and share the techtimeout image on Tuesday 30th November to raise awareness of your techtimeout and inspire others to do the same.